coq/ceps/text/separate-compilation.md

 for instance, some Ltac can fail with an universe inconsistency and backtrack (as mentioned in https://coq.zulipchat.com/#narrow/stream/237977-Coq-users/topic/vos.2Fvok.20and.20link-time.20universe.20check); we propose that the extra constraints be hidden at this stage sometimes, Coq also seems to produce stricter universe constraints than strictly needed, as Gaëtan shows in https://coq.zulipchat.com/#narrow/stream/237977-Coq-users/topic/Why.20does.20my.20fix.20for.20a.20universe.20problem.20work.3F/near/264903292.
 It'd be nice if the constraints were produced modularly, even if this might produce bigger graphs (hopefully in a tolerable way), or might require manual eta-expansion (we'd need Coq to give a warning/error when it must eta-expand, suggesting the user do that by hand).

-### "Full compilation" semantics

-It might be desirable to use interfaces even when compiling "vo-style" rather than "vos-style".
-At least, it would be easier to check universes in such a mode.
-This means that compiling `consumer.v` would load `producer.vo` despite the existence of `producer.vi`.
-We propose that in this mode, most side effects of `producer.vo` shall be ignored anyway, including its `Require`-bound side effects.
-However, the extra universe constraints from `producer.vo` compared to `producer.vos` are important.

-### Universes

-As some readers will anticipate, universe checks do not admit fully separate compilation; module bodies might add constraints absent from interfaces.
-This is already an issue with `.vos` builds today, and is a problem inherent to parallel builds, so any solutions to this problem could be shared.

-We consider vos builds a special case of this proposal, where interfaces are inferred as the strictest possible ones for the given implementation; `.vi` files enable hiding more implementation details.
-In both cases, the interface omits universe constraints that are derived from hidden bodies (for vos builds, just Qed bodies).
-While some universe checks are performed anyway, omitted constraints might make the universe graph unsatisfiable.

-To remedy this problem, we propose an additional "global" check.
-By analogy with separate compilation in other languages, we call this "link-time" universe checking.

-Consider files `a.vi`, `a.v` and `b.v`, where `b.v` depends on `a.v`.
-Assume that `a.v` satisfies the interface in `a.vi` but adds universe constraints, and that `b.v` typechecks against `a.vi`.
-Moreover, assume that the universe constraints of `a.v` and `b.v` are both satisfiable in isolation.

-We have two problems:

-Composing the universe constraints of `a.v` and `b.v` might produce an unsatisfiable constraint set, but this is not detected.
-This can also
-We can elaborate `a.v` and `b.v` separately, but their combination might produce an unsatisfiable

-A further issue is that universe inference does not seem to be prone to parallelism.
-Without seeing `producer.v`,

 ## Value